Rising-Stars-by-Sunshine/YP_STATS201_Final/Result/README.md

 #### Suggestions for policy makers

 - Financial Assistance Programs:
-  -Expand scholarship programs that target students from low to middle-income families to alleviate financial barriers to education.
+  Expand scholarship programs that target students from low to middle-income families to alleviate financial barriers to education.
-  -Implement or enhance counseling services that assist students in management of their finances and awareness of financial aid opportunities.
+  Implement or enhance counseling services that assist students in management of their finances and awareness of financial aid opportunities.
-  -Consider policy changes that would reduce the reliance on loans or the burden of debt for students, as this is a significant factor in student withdrawal.
+  Consider policy changes that would reduce the reliance on loans or the burden of debt for students, as this is a significant factor in student withdrawal.

 - Social Support and Equity Measures:
-   -Develop support systems and mentoring programs aimed specifically at students from lower socio-economic backgrounds to reduce dropout rates.
+   Develop support systems and mentoring programs aimed specifically at students from lower socio-economic backgrounds to reduce dropout rates.
-   -Establish partnerships with high schools in less-privileged areas to create pipelines for students to higher education institutions.
+   Establish partnerships with high schools in less-privileged areas to create pipelines for students to higher education institutions.
-   -Review admission criteria to ensure they are not indirectly biased against those from lower socio-economic backgrounds.
+   Review admission criteria to ensure they are not indirectly biased against those from lower socio-economic backgrounds.

 -Parental Engagement and Education:
 While the educational level of parents might not guarantee student success in higher education, parental engagement is still key.
-  -Create adult education programs or workshops for parents to become more involved and informed about their children's educational journey.
+  Create adult education programs or workshops for parents to become more involved and informed about their children's educational journey.
-  -Fund initiatives that aim to bridge the educational gap for parents, thus indirectly supporting the academic pursuits of their children.
+  Fund initiatives that aim to bridge the educational gap for parents, thus indirectly supporting the academic pursuits of their children.

 ### XGBoost